To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Officials from Zuma and Jordaan down have recited a well-rehearsed mantra that South Africa has a long history of successfully hosting almost 150 international events and will create a cocoon for the fans with a $174-million security plan, including 41 000 specially deployed police.

 Most experts believe this is likely to work, unless fans stray from well-guarded areas into some of the frighteningly dangerous quarters of Johannesburg, Durban and Pretoria.
-They also believe terrorism is unlikely, although it cannot entirely be discounted.

 On Monday, police said they were making inquiries regarding the veracity of a report that a Saudi army officer was arrested for an alleged al-Qaeda plot targeting World Cup events.